 Using a DMM, basic power and resistance tests can be done.

 Ideally, the power supplied to the network should be tested at 2 points; the insertion point, and the extremities of the network.
-Power insertion point should be tested to determine how much power is actually being supplied to the network.
+Power insertion points should be tested to determine how much power is actually being supplied to the network.
 Any device which does not have an external power supply is powered from the backbone, thus there needs to be sufficient power to run all of the connected instruments.

 The power should never exceed 14V, and be below 9V.
 With network devices using up some of the supplied power and impedance from cabling also dropping the voltage, it is important to know that the voltage at the end of each backbone leg is adequate.
 Temporarily remove a termination resistor from the end of the network and use a voltmeter to measure across the NET-S and NET-C pins.
 The measured value should be at least 9V.